Neonatal Intensive Care Unit Services

 Southern Regional Offers Specialized Services for Your Baby

-and your baby.
-Please ask your baby's nurse to contact these special
+with their NICU babies.
+Please ask your baby's nurse to contact these

 The Lactation Center

 Our staff encourages breastfeeding.
 Breast milk is one of the most important

 things that only a mother can supply for her baby.
 It contains special

 nutrients that helps babies grow and become stronger.

 Although your baby may not be ready to breastfeed initially, you can supply